Transaction graphs

 Total transactions per second

-This metric displays the total number of transactions that passed, the total number of transactions that failed, and the total number of transactions that were stopped, during each second of a load test run.
+This metric displays the total number of transactions that passed, failed, and were stopped during each second of a load test run.
 This helps you determine the actual transaction load on your system at any given moment.

 Axis Details